cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

 ---
 - WEBSITE UNDER CONSTRUCTION
 Hello!
 I'm Ciro, an Assistant Professor of Entrepreneurship at Tilburg University, Jheronimus Academy of Data Science (JADS).
 I am part of the Data Entrepreneurship Unit led by Alexander Vossen.
 I am also a member of the Editorial Review Board of <em>Industry and Innovation</em>, from which I received the Best Reviewer Award in both 2025 and 2026.

 My research sits at the crossroads of entrepreneurship and data science.
 I study how entrepreneurs succeed, from securing early funding to forming strategic alliances, using Natural Language Processing (NLP) and, more recently, Large Language Models (LLMs).
-My work has been published in <em>Small Business Economics and <em>PeerJ Computer Science</em>, and presented at leading management and entrepreneurship conferences, such as AOM and BCERC.
+My work has been published in <em>Small Business Economics</em> and <em>PeerJ Computer Science</em>, and presented at leading conferences, including AOM and BCERC.

 I currently teach Data-Driven Business Creation (BSc) and have previously taught Data Entrepreneurship in Action (MSc), both part of joint programmes by Tilburg University and TU/e Eindhoven.
-I have also mentored more than 35 master's and bachelor's students, many in collaboration with corporate partners
+I have also mentored more than 35 master's and bachelor's students, some of whom have been finalists for prestigious thesis prizes.

 I hold a PhD in Economics and Business from the University of Amsterdam, and a master's and bachelor's degree in Economics from the University of Pavia.